Permits for Hunters with Disabilities

 Non-Ambulatory Hunter Permit

-To qualify for a Non-Ambulatory Hunter Permit a person must be physically unable to move about except with the use of a mechanized aid such as a wheelchair.
+To qualify: you must be physically unable to move about except with the use of a mechanized aid such as a wheelchair.

-This permit allows qualified people to hunt big or small game with a legal bow that is equipped with a device to hold it in a drawn and cocked position.
-This permit does not allow the use of a cross-bow.
+The Modified Longbow Authorization (previously Modified Archery Permit) allows qualified individuals to hunt big or small game with a legal bow equipped with a device to aid in the drawing, holding and releasing of the bowstring.
+This authorization does not allow the use of a crossbow or modified crossbow.

-To qualify for a Modified Archer Permit a person must be permanently physically unable to draw and hold a legal bow.
+To qualify: you must be physically unable to draw and hold a legal bow.

 Modified Crossbow Permit

-This permit allows qualified people to hunt big or small game with a crossbow that has been specifically modified with a device that only allows it to be discharged (fired) by means of a breath tube.
+The Modified Crossbow Permit allows qualified individuals to hunt big or small game with a crossbow that has been specifically modified with a device that allows it to be discharged (fired) with use of a breath tube.
 This permit does not allow the use of an unmodified crossbow.

-To qualify for a Modified Crossbow Permit a person must be permanently physically unable to hold or draw a legal bow or to fire a legal bow that has been modified to hold and release the string.
-If a person can pull the trigger on a gun, he or she will not qualify for a Modified Crossbow Permit.
+To qualify: you must be permanently physically unable to hold or draw a legal bow or to fire a legal bow that has been modified to hold and release the string.
+If you can pull the trigger on a gun, you will not qualify.